-One of the questions we get a lot is: “How do I get to the cable car?”
+One of the questions we get a lot in our walking tours is: “How do I get to the cable car?”
 So, let’s start by clarifying that it’s not just one cable car.
-At the moment, Medellin has 5 cable car lines with a 6th opening soon.
-And as for the answer to the question, you get there by metro/tram
+At the moment (November 2019), Medellin has 5 cable car lines with a 6th opening soon.
+And as for the answer to the question, you get there by metro/tram.

 Another question we get a lot is: “Which cable car is the best?”
 This is tough to answer because honestly, as cliché as it might sound, each one is amazing in its own way.
 But, we’ll try to explain what makes each line special, in order to make it easier for you to choose which one(s) to take.